JohnTelford/mkdocs-material/mydocs/docs/index.md

 # Technology Journeys

-This website is about my journies to various technologies.
+This website chronicles my journeys exploring various technologies.

-As a technology enthusiast with a lifelong fascination for the subject, I embark on my daily technological journies by utilizing an RSS (Really Simple Syndication) computer application.
-It queries selected websites to identify new web postings, and only the most captivating bookmarks are saved for future reference.
+As a lifelong technology enthusiast, I start my day by using an RSS (Really Simple Syndication) computer application.
+This application queries selected websites to discover new web postings, and I only save the most captivating bookmarks for future reference.

-Throughout my career, I have engaged in diverse technological fields, including consulting, management, engineering, and individual contributions.
-My areas of expertise encompass hardware and software development, project management, and project rescue.
-Furthermore, I possess proficiency in analyzing and monitoring the performance of hardware, networks, software, and web technologies.
+Throughout my career, I’ve worked in diverse technological fields, including consulting, management, engineering, and individual contributions.
+My expertise spans hardware and software development, project management, and project rescue.
+Additionally, I analyze and monitor performance of hardware, networks, software, and web technologies.